Louis Moult

-Louis Elliot Moult (born 14 May 1992) is an English professional footballer who plays as a striker for Burton Albion.
+Louis Elliot Moult (born 14 May 1992) is an English professional footballer who plays as a striker for Crewe Alexandra.

 Moult, a prolific goal scorer in Stoke City's academy and reserve side, appeared in a Premier League game in March 2010.
 After this Moult struggled to gain a place in the Stoke squad and was sent out on loan to Bradford City, Mansfield Town, Accrington Stanley and to Mansfield for a second time.
 He was released by Stoke in June 2012 and signed for Northampton Town.
 He subsequently played non-league football for Nuneaton Town and Wrexham, before moving to Scottish club Motherwell in 2015.
-He would then join Preston North End and Burton Albion before returning to Motherwell in September 2022.
+He then joined Preston North End and Burton Albion before returning to Motherwell in September 2022.
+He signed for Crewe Alexandra in July 2025 on a one-year deal after his release from Dundee United.